NGPVAN/job-descriptions/senior software engineer.md

 ## How to Apply

-Submit a resume, cover letter, and a link to your GitHub/BitBucket profile if you have one, along with salary requirements through this site.
+Submit a resume, cover letter, and a link to your GitHub profile if you have one, along with salary requirements through this site.

 _NGP VAN believes a diverse, inclusive staff makes us a stronger company and better partner for our clients.
 We’re committed to hiring people of all races, ethnicities, ages, sex, genders, sexual orientation or gender identities, marital status, religions, and disabilities.
 Women, people of color, LGBTQ individuals, and members of other minority or marginalized groups are encouraged to apply._